lilitps/rails-community-app/README.md

 $ convert item-0.png -depth 8 item-0.png
 ```

-You can change gravity to any direction, like South or East, and use an offset (e.g. x: +0, y: -50).
+You can change gravity in any direction, like South or East, and use an offset (e.g. x: +0, y: -50).

 ### Deploying to Heroku